ole00/data_compiler/README.md

   constant called MAGIC of type int (32 bits) with value 0x102030.
 * define your arrays: the same way as other variables.
 Array elements are spearated by space.
-  For example 'short[] coords' defines a data type called 'coords' that will contain a variable-length array of 16bit integers.
-To fill the array and to save data use 'coords = 100 200 300 400' which will save the number ofthe eleements in the array as 16 bit integer, then the individual elements.
+  For example 'short[] coords' defines a data type called 'coords' that will contain a variable-length array of 16 bit integers.
+To fill the array and to save data use 'coords = 100 200 300 400' which saves the number of the elements in the array as 16 bit integer, then saves the individual elements.
 * define your struct:
 <pre>
 struct MyStruct {